 Data is everything in digital marketing.
-When you know which pages your visitors landed on and details about their visit, you’re well on your way to understanding their motivations, pain points, needs, and more.
+When you can utilize email reporting and know which pages your visitors landed on and details about their visit, you’re well on your way to understanding their motivations, pain points, needs, and more.
 It helps your organization deliver better service and secure more sales.

 If your organization is already using a robust CRM and effectively leveraging it, you probably use this data all the time before you communicate with a prospect.
 It typically becomes archived in the person’s digital record when they fill out your online form or use your chatbot.
 The problem is, not everybody wants to communicate with you via these mediums.